-2. Examine the following list and choose the power governor setting you want:
+Examine the following list and choose a power governor setting:

 governor Setting Effect ondemand Dynamically switches between the available CPUs if at 95% of CPU load.
-Default. performance Runs the CPUs at the maximum frequency.
-SGI recommends this setting for high-performance computing workloads. conservative Dynamically switches between the available CPUs if at 75% of CPU load. powersave Runs the CPUs at the minimum frequency. userspace Runs the CPUs at user-specified frequencies.
-Use one of the following platform-specific methods to change the setting:
+Default.
+SGI does not recommend this setting for SGI UV systems.
+Consider using the performance setting. performance Runs the CPUs at the maximum frequency.
+SGI recommends this setting for all SGI UV systems conservative Dynamically switches between the available CPUs if at 75% of CPU load. powersave Runs the CPUs at the minimum frequency. userspace Runs the CPUs at user-specified frequencies.

-3. Use one of the following platform-specific methods to change the setting:
+- 3. Use one of the following platform-specific methods to change the setting:

 - On RHEL platforms, complete the following steps:

 - 1. Open file /etc/sysconfig/cpuspeed.

 - 2. Search for the GOVERNOR= string.

 - 3. Edit the setting, adding the governor setting you chose in the previous step.

 - 4. Save and close the file.

 - 5. Type the following command:

 - # service cpuspeed restart

 - On SLES platforms, complete the following steps:

 - 1. Type the following command:

-'''

-cpupower frequency-set -g governor
+- # cpupower frequency-set -g governor

-'''